 Experts often excel at metacognition.
 They can watch themselves learn and solve problems.
 As they monitor and evaluate how well they are doing, they adjust their strategies to generate new approaches.
 For example, a doctor who is an expert diagnostician will ask the patient a set of questions related to their symptoms.
 If the case becomes complex and the physician feels stumped, the expert will notice that the current strategy is not working.
 The physician will modify their approach by asking the patient a different set of questions, consulting a peer physician, or seeking additional tests.

-In summary, here is the difference between a novice and an expert.
-An expert knows more and their knowledge is well-organized into a meaningful framework.
+In summary, a novice differs in many ways from someone who has expertise in a domain.
+Experts have more knowledge and their knowledge is well-organized into a meaningful framework.
 They have better strategies for retrieving and using knowledge than novices.
 Experts think holistically and create paradigms for solving problems.
 They also continually evaluate their own thinking and problem-solving and adjust their strategies to optimize results.
 Keep this in mind when you teach experts and when you’re trying to improve the competencies of novices.
 For ideas on how to design for experts, see Novice Versus Expert Design Strategies: The Expert Reversal Effect.
+For general strategies that work for novices, see the articles on retrieval practice and elaboration.

 - Ertmer, Peggy A. et al. How instructional design experts use knowledge and experience to solve ill-structured problems.
 Performance Improvement Quarterly, v21 n1 p17-42 2008.
 26 pp.